 A birthday party

-Last week we were celebrating Nuno’s sister in law 60th birthday.
+Last week we were celebrating the 60th birthday of Nuno’s sister in law.
 It was a party organised by her husband, Nuno’s brother, who was so happy that he had managed to give her the surprise of her life!
 She was expecting a quiet family dinner and when she entered the restaurant she was confronted with more than eighty people, among family, relatives and friends, a few of which she had not seen in many years, all singing “Happy Birthday”.
 Later on, she was again overwhelmed by emotion when the singer – who had been singing great songs, by the way, most of them from the 80s – announced the next song was dedicated to her by her husband, and began to sing “She”.

 I cannot describe the emotion that invaded me.
 All through these years, without saying anything to each other, we had felt the same every time we listened to this song.
 But had we really?
 Always the sceptic, I questioned Nuno: “Why are you saying this?”